Burying a St. Joseph Statue to Help Sell Your Home: History and Instructions

 Step 4: Retrieve the statue

-Although the proper course of action is to retrieve the statue from the ground once the house is sold, the exact timing of this is up to interpretation.
-One source recommends digging it up as soon as “the contract is signed and the final details are in order.”
+While the recommended practice is to retrieve the statue from the ground once the house is sold, the exact timing can vary based on interpretation.
+According to one source, it is suggested to dig up the statue as soon as “the contract is signed and the final details are in order.”

 How common is it for home sellers to bury a St. Joseph statue?